Social distancing in networks: A web-based interactive experiment: Concluding remarks

 In terms of methodology, this study highlights the important role interactive web-based experiments can play in providing timely information to policymakers to test the effectiveness of policies.
 Experiments are the gold standard to test the causal impact of policy interventions, but lab and/or field experiments were severely constrained during the COVID-19 pandemic, depriving researchers of the standard tools to identify causal effects \citep{HM_2020}.
 Web-based experiments, however, were unaffected.
 Moreover, they can be deployed quickly, scaled up at minimal cost, and easily reach a diverse sample and/or specific populations of particular interest.
-We believe they should be part of the standard policymaker toolkit to test the impact of novel policies before their implementation to the general population.

 Evidence regarding behavioral responses to social distancing policies has so far been mostly based on either sociomobility data or survey studies based on self-reported claims about hypothetical behavior.
 Aside from a clean identification of causality, web-based interactive experiments complement these methodologies and present some further distinct advantages.